semrush/intergalactic/website/docs/patterns/form/form.md

 - It needs more horizontal space.
 - It takes more time to complete (see the [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
 - It is less suitable for multilingual interfaces.
+- Screen magnification users may find it challenging to match labels with inputs as they only see a small part of the screen at a time.

 ### Horizontal form layout, right label alignment